Hiking the Kuliʻouʻou Ridge Trail on Oʻahu, Hawaiʻi

 Kuliʻouʻou-Puʻu ʻO Kona Junction

-After a short distance, go right to leave the service road and begin the Kuliʻouʻou Ridge/ Valley Trail, which will follow the same path for the first 0.25 miles (0.4 km).
+After a short distance, go right at this split to leave the service road and begin the Kuliʻouʻou Ridge/ Valley Trail, which will follow the same path for the first 0.25 miles (0.4 km).

 On a different note, the service road that continues to the left is the route for the Puʻu ʻO Kona Trail, which can be connected by way of the Koʻolau Summit Trail (KST) once at the top.
 This is where the name Kuliʻouʻou Loop Trail comes from.